 - Attend a monthly meeting

-- If you’re ready to join HASP, request an application
+- If you’re ready to join HASP, fill out an application

 - Submit application by the 15th of the month for membership beginning the 1st of following month